Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Results

-\paragraph{Discussion} Our results reveal systematic bias in LLM-generated reviews, especially toward high-status institutions.
-Even when final ratings appear neutral, soft scores uncover hidden preferences, pointing to implicit bias that alignment may mask but not fully remove.
-This discrepancy between internal and surface-level behavior raises concerns for fairness in high-stakes tasks like peer review.
-Though gender bias appears less consistent, models still exhibit directional preferences.
-Varying preferences may also reflect different alignment strategies, with some models potentially overcorrecting in response to fairness tuning.
-Recent work has noted that certain models exhibit no explicit bias unless prompted adversarially.\textbf{Citation missing:}\cite{} Finally, although some may view the observed effects as minor, even small systematic biases can have significant consequences when scaled across many review cycles and academic careers \citep{nielsen2021weak}.
+Our results reveal systematic bias in LLM-generated reviews, especially toward high-status institutions.
+Even when final ratings appear neutral, soft scores uncover hidden preferences, pointing to implicit bias that alignment may mask but not remove.
+This gap between internal and surface-level behavior raises concerns for fairness in high-stakes tasks like peer review.
+Beyond affiliation, we find that LLMs respond to other markers of author status.
+Both seniority cues and extensive publication histories lead to higher ratings, consistently favoring Senior PIs over undergraduate authors and those with long publication records over those without.
+Our accept/reject flip analysis shows that these metadata cues can alter binary decisions: RS affiliations and stronger credentials more often move rejected papers above the acceptance threshold, while RW affiliations more often push accepted papers below it.
+Though gender bias appears less consistent, models still show directional preferences.
+Finally, although these effects may seem minor, even small systematic biases can have significant consequences when scaled across many review cycles and academic careers \citep{nielsen2021weak}.